ebarylko/cmpt-354/midterm-2-practice/cheat-sheet.md

 read committed.

 Serializable: every transaction with this isolation can only read data that occurred before this transaction began.
 Cannot read uncommitted data from other transactions.
+Lock ranges to prevent insertions.

 Read-uncommitted: the transaction can read data from other transactions which have not been committed.
+Short-duration lock: lock, access, and release immediately

 Read-committed: the transaction can only read data that has been committed by other transactions.
 This does not prevent it from obtaining different results from the same query if the query is accessing data which has been committed.
+Long duration write locks: do not release write locks until commit

 Repeatable-read: the transaction will see the same data along with potentially more data it had when running the first query on subsequent queries.
+Long duration locks on all data items accessed.

+## Structured vs unstructured data

+Relational databases require a schema, which mean all rows must conform to it.
+Adding or removing an attribute requires the entire schema to be modified.

+Unstructured data has no schema, which means you can add what you like.
+However, there are no guarantees about what the types of what you are working with.

+Semi-structured data is self describing and allows the structure of the data to be updated easily.

+HTML mixes content and presentation, while XML solely describes the content.

+With XML, you can describe any structure and can ship it across different platforms.

+## XML

+You have opening and closing tags.
+Ex: <book> </book>